 where the second max in the second line is of course superfluous.
-Therefore, the independence of the random variables $T{\rm RO}$ and $T{\rm proc}$ yields the result.
+Therefore, the independence of the random variables T{RO} and T{proc} yields the result.

-The next theorems model the behavior of the algorithms under Bernoulli arrivals with a probability p of packet arrival per timeslot and Poisson arrivals of rate λ .
+The next theorems model the behavior of the algorithms under Poisson arrivals of rate λ .
 We first analyze the behavior of the Hashed SN algorithm, with m buckets in the hash table.
 The behavior of the Single SN algorithm is easily derived using m = 1.